 You’ll notice a clear city-center premium in Liverpool: 1-bedroom rents average about £893/month in the center versus £576 outside.

-The gap widens for larger units — 3-bed city-center rents run around £1,700 compared with roughly £892 on the outskirts.
+The price gap widens for larger units — 3-bed city-center rents run around £1,700 compared with roughly £892 on the outskirts.

 City-Centre Vs Outskirts